Duke Street, Bath

 Duke Street in Bath, Somerset, England was built in 1748 by John Wood, the Elder.
 Several of the buildings have been designated as Grade I listed buildings.
 The street, which overlooks the River Avon, is pedestrianised with no vehicles permitted to enter.

 Duke Street was part of a wider scheme to build a Royal Forum, including South Parade, Pierrepont Street and North Parade, similar to Queen Square, which was never completed.
 Wood designed the facade, of Bath stone, after which a variety of builders completed the work with different interiors and rear elevations.
 Many of the buildings are now hotels whilst some remain as private residences.

-Numbers 1 and 2 are known as the Georgian House, and numbers 3, 4 and 5 form part of the Southbourne Hotel.
+Numbers 1 and 2, including number 13 North Parade, are known as the Georgian House, and numbers 3, 4 and 5 form part of the Southbourne Hotel.

-The last house, number 14, adjoins number 14 North Parade.
+The last house, number 11, adjoins North Parade House, number 12A North Parade.